Historic Shade Network, Climate Resilience, and Environmental Health

 While the tree canopy provides significant environmental benefits, nearby unpaved alley surfaces present a separate environmental health concern.

-Many of these alleys have accumulated decades of vehicle-related residues in their soils, including petroleum products, brake dust, tire particles, and other urban pollutants carried by runoff.
-When vehicles travel over these unpaved surfaces, soil can be disturbed and lifted into the air as dust.
+Unpaved alleys contain decades of accumulated vehicle-related residues in their soils, including petroleum products, brake dust, tire particles, and other urban pollutants carried by runoff.
+When disturbed, these materials can become airborne, creating avoidable exposure risks near schools and pedestrian routes.

 This process, known as dust resuspension, can release particles that have accumulated in the soil over many years.
 Near schools and pedestrian routes, this raises environmental health concerns because children and families walking nearby may be exposed to airborne dust containing these contaminants.